restjquery/RESTjQuery/README.md

 > This project is in an alpha status.
 The project is not complete.

+You can use the [WordPress jQuery REST API Support](https://github.com/seb86/WordPress-REST-API-jQuery-Support) plugin for quick script installation.

 ## Default Settings

 * siteUrl - **Must be set**.